akshaygelani/devtinder/README.md

 npm run build
 ```

-This will generate a production-ready build of the frontend in the `build` folder.
+This will generate a production-ready build of the frontend in the `dist` folder.

 ## Upcoming Features 🌟